bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 ### Acquiring an SSL Certificate

-The is wide variety of Certificate Authorities (CA) which differ in the cost and the process of acquiring an SSL certificate.
+There is wide variety of Certificate Authorities (CA) which differ in cost and the process of acquiring an SSL certificate.
 The majority of them offers a trial period that you can try and compare every service.
 In most cases you need to go through the following steps.